 Another exception to taxation at the place of work can be found in the taxation of international weekly residentFor example, a new consultation agreement on the application of Art.
 15 para.
 4 DTA Germany was concluded with Germany on 6 April 2023.
 According to this agreement, the provisions of this article will also apply to "senior executives" with residence and family domicile abroad and place of work in Switzerland, this means that Switzerland may tax the Swiss working days based on the place of work principle.
 However, each individual working day performed in the home office at the foreign place of residence is subject to tax abroad and must be exempt from tax in Switzerland accordingly.
 If the home office activity abroad reaches a certain level, it must be examined whether the foreign country of residence has the exclusive right to tax the employment income as a result of the application of the so-called "assembler's clause" in accordance with Art.
 15 para.
 2 of the respective DTA.
 This special provision applies if the employee spends a total of less than 183 calendar days in Switzerland (working days including weekends and holidays) and the remuneration is not paid by an employer in Switzerland or a permanent establishment of the foreign employer located there.
 If the conditions are met cumulatively, Switzerland loses its right of taxation as the place of work.

-Finally, there are further exceptions to the place of work principle for the taxation of of cross-border commuters.
+So far New Standard rate 7.70% 8.10% Reduced rate 2.50% 2.60% Special rate for accommodation services 3.70% 3.80% of cross-border commuters.
 As in the area of social security, various special consultation agreements and regulations with countries bordering Switzerland had to be observed from a tax perspective due to the COVID-19 pandemic until recently.
 Although these have since ceased to apply, the increase in home office work as a result of the pandemic has provided an important impetus.
 Against this backdrop and the fact that employees increasingly want to work from their place of residence, various new regulations have recently been concluded with neighboring countries in the area of taxation of cross-border commuters.

 In the area of the coordination of national social security systems, in the case of a substantial activity in the country of residence within the EU/EFTA/CH, the insurance status can change from the employer country to the country of residence, provided that a substantial activity is carried out in the latter.
 This mainly occurs in cross-border constellations where, in addition to a work activity on the employer's premises, a home office activity is carried out in the country of residence.